What Does The “Eliminates 99.9% Germs” Label Mean? Why And How Do Companies Get Products Tested?

 Microbe Investigations Switzerland (MIS) has worked on thousands of different products for customers across the globe and can help you test your product to support your claims.

-When a marketing claim of “kills 99.9% of germs” is used, it designates the specific bacteria or pathogen it has been tested against.
-Always look for the list This implies that the efficacy is being measured against a particular pathogen “A”.
+When a marketing claim of “kills 99.99 percent of germs” is used, it designates the specific bacteria or pathogen it has been tested against.
+This implies that the efficacy is being measured against a particular pathogen “A”.
 However, this does not mean the same disinfectant will demonstrate the same efficacy against another pathogen “B”.

 Scientifically, the potency of a disinfectant is measured by the “microbicidal effect”.
 This is also known as “log reduction” or log kill.